 During 2017 and 2018, Adam was one of the lead trainers for the Western Circuit in its roll out of the nationally approved vulnerable witness training course.
 This involved organising, supervising and assisting with the training at a number of courses designed to ensure all advocates were aware of and could use the toolkits from the Advocates’ Gateway and other material relating to the questioning of vulnerable witnesses.
 He remains involved in this important aspect of training members of the bar.

 Examples of recent cases include:

-R v Higgins (ongoing) – A case attracting national media interest, Adam is involved (leading Berenice Mulvanny) in a case involving alleged indecent assaults against teenage boys by ex-premier league youth team coach.
-The allegations stretch over 25 years and go back to the early 1970s, covering a wide range of alleged abuse to 24 different complainants.
-The case will be the subject of a documentary due to be broadcast in 2020.
+A case attracting national media interest, Adam was involved (leading Berenice Mulvanny) in a case of multiple indecent assaults against teenage boys by ex-premier league youth team coach.
+The allegations stretched over 25 years and go back to the early 1970s, covering a wide range of abuse to 25 different complainants.
+The case will be the subject of a documentary due to be broadcast in 2021.